dbkblk/rand_website/pages/features/index.md

 : The technology tree has been heavily reworked to be well balanced between usefulness, historical accuracy, research costs, buildings, civics and units delivered.
 The optional realistic timescale algorithm ensures that great discoveries are more or less in line with their real historical dates.
 Countless new technologies have been added.

  <br>
-**New units**
+**New and redesigned units**
-: Hunt lions with the new early slinger, control the oceans with the attack submarine, charge your foes with the mounted cavalry, or launch an intercontinental missile.
+: Hunt lions with the new early slinger, control the oceans with the attack submarine, charge your foes with the mounted cavalry, or launch a hydrogen bomb.
 Every unit is designed to be useful, not superfluous.

  <br>
 **New buildings & wonders**